tomtran90/CarND-Vehicle-Detection/README.md

 ![alt text][image2]

-Since there are false positives, I used a heatmap and a threshold to only get the true car detections.
-Below is an example of the result on test images:

-![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?